istio/istio.io/content/docs/tasks/traffic-management/egress-gateway/index.md

     {{< /text >}}

-1. If you have [mutual TLS Authentication](/docs/tasks/security/mutual-tls/) enabled in Istio disable mTLS to the egress gateway, since the traffic is already encrypted:
+1. If you have [mutual TLS Authentication](/docs/tasks/security/mutual-tls/) enabled in Istio disable mTLS to the egress gateway, since the original traffic is already encrypted (HTTPS):

     {{< text bash >}}
     $ cat <<EOF | istioctl create -f -